Celine Dion Is New Face Of L’Oreal Paris At The Age Of 51

 For the first time in over a decade, Celine Dion will tour North America.
 Tickets go on sale Friday, April 12.
 Team Celine presale starts Monday, April 8.
 For more info including all tour dates go to celinedion.com – Team Céline .
 Pour la première fois depuis plus de dix ans, Céline Dion sera en tournée nord-américaine.
 Les billets seront mis en vente le vendredi 12 avril et la prévente Team Céline débutera le lundi 8 avril.
 Pour plus d’informations, incluant toutes les dates de tournées, allez au celinedion.com – Team Céline

-Dion will be wrapping up her Vegas residency in June.
-She begins a concert tour that will start in September of this year.
+Dion will be wrapping up her Las Vegas residency in June.
+She will kick off a concert tour that will start in September of this year.